0xcodefive/10_nft_on_chain/README.md

 ### This contract can save your trade mark on-

 This is a unique smart contract that allows you to store your logo or trademark on the on-chain blockchain.
 During the NFT minting process, input the following parameters: trademark name and your logo in SVG format without line breaks.
 Upon minting, you will receive your NFT with your logo.
+Unlike IPFS services and other off-chain trademark storage options, our smart contract ensures that your intellectual property is protected by the blockchain itself.
+As long as there is at least one validator on the network, your rights are safeguarded.
+In other words, they are protected indefinitely.

 Successfully verified contract NftSvgOnChain on Etherscan.